ai4co/unsupervised-CO-ucom2/README.md

-# Tackling Complex Conditions in Unsupervised Combinatorial Optimization
+# Tackling Prevalent Conditions in Unsupervised Combinatorial Optimization

 The "facility_location_and_max_cover" folder contains the code for the experiments on facility location and maximum coverage.
 The "robust_coloring" folder contains the code for the experiments on robust coloring.